attzonko/mmpy_bot/docs/plugins.rst

     import re

-    from mattermost_bot.bot import listen_to
+    from mmpy_bot.bot import listen_to
-    from mattermost_bot.bot import respond_to
+    from mmpy_bot.bot import respond_to

     @respond_to('hi', re.IGNORECASE)